Blackwater founder Prince visited Venezuela’s sanctioned VP

 Prince traveled to Caracas for the late November meeting with Vice President Delcy Rodriguez after alerting U.S. officials, said one person briefed on the meeting.
-Rodriguez is one of several dozen Venezuela officials sanctioned by the U.S.
+Rodriguez, a staunch Maduro ally, is one of several dozen Venezuela officials sanctioned by the U.S.

 At a private dinner at Rodriguez’s home, Prince is believed to have urged the release of six employees of Houston-based Citgo, said the person, who spoke on the condition of anonymity because of the sensitive nature of the visit.

 Two weeks later, the six men — five of them dual U.S.-Venezuelan citizens — were granted house arrest.
-They have been held for more than two years on charges of embezzlement that the U.S. government believes
+They have been held for more than two years on charges of embezzlement.

 Two other people also said they were aware of the meeting but had fewer details of what was discussed